 The constructional plan for the project area "Europark Altenberg PA 1" is approved since March 01, 2000, and is accompanied by a granted Green Regulation Plan ("Grünordnungsplan").
 Some expansions of the Europark are in the planning stage.
-The town of Altenberg is the responsible planning authority and has declared a development freeze as act of favour for the DL lithium project [95].
+The town of Altenberg is the responsible planning authority and has declared a development freeze as act of favour for the Zinnwald lithium project of DL [95].